Difference Between Ash and Minerals

 What is Ash?

 The burning process results in creating smoke, heat, light, and ash.
 All non-aqueous, non-gaseous leftovers that remain after something burns are called ash.
-Ashes are usually available in different forms such as:
+Ashes are available in different forms such as:

 Fly ash: Fly ash comes from coal-burning.
-It is an excellent powdery material, and it usually constitutes around 15% of the combustion products.
+It is an excellent powdery material, and it constitutes around 15% of the combustion products.

 Coal fly ash contains metals like aluminum and iron oxides, calcium oxide, and phosphorus oxide.
 Fly ash can be used as a building material in concrete blocks, bricks, or as mortar mixes with cement.